HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs.md

 Where:

--   `startDate` specifies the start date in YYYY-MM-DD format
+-   `startDate` is the start date of the user session in YYYY-MM-DD format.
 -   `endDate` specifies the end date in YYYY-MM-DD format
 -   `deploymentId` is the deployment identifier.
 -   `productFeatureId` is the poduct name either HCL_DX_CloudNative or DX_Compose